Classic Film and Video

 |Try Another Way|

-This is an online series of classic video segments in which Marc Gold presents his values-based sytematic training approach for employing people with disabilites.
+In this series of classic video segments, Marc Gold presented his values-based, systematic training approach for employing people with disabilities.
+You can watch them online for free.

 |Unforgotten: Twenty-Five Years After Willowbrook|

 This film examines the impact of the closure of Willowbrook State School on the residents and their families over the last 25 years.
-The DVD also includes Geraldo Rivera's original story, "Willowbrook: The Last Great Disgrace."
+You can watch the entire film for free on YouTube or purchase a DVD copy.

 Please make a nomination to this department.